andrasq/node-qbuffer/Readme.md

 control.
 It buffers incoming data on write, but reading happens when the code is ready for the data, not when the data happens to arrive.

+QBuffers deliver a byte stream.
+Read/peek/write/skip access is by byte count, not string length.

 Summary
 -------